-Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally non-current financial asset, trade and other receivables, cash and cash equivalents and short-term loan to a related party.
+Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally non-current financial asset, trade and other receivables, cash and cash equivalents, other financial assets and short-term loan to a related party.

 The Establishment's bank accounts are placed with high credit quality financial institutions.